elinck/elinck_CV/elinck_CV.md

 *Gulf Province, Papua New Guinea.* 2008.
 GIS mapping of clan boundaries, Crater Mountain Wildlife Management Area.

 ## Outreach & Service

  **Natural History Museum Collections**

-- Periodic preparation of scientific bird specimens for UWBM collections
+- Periodic preparation of scientific bird specimens for CAS, UWBM, and MSB collections

-- Annual participation in UWBM collecting expeditions
+- Annual participation in UWBM and MSB collecting expeditions

 - Tour guide for UW Introductory Biology field trips to UWBM specimen collections

 - Regularly helped run the Burke Museum's "Members Night" and "Birds at the Burke" outreach events

+- Contribute to MSB outreach events

 **Service**

 - Organizer for a graduate student seminar on phylogenetics (2015)

 - Organizer of a remote reading group on Andean ornithology (2020)

 - Host for prospective graduate students (2015, 2016, 2017, 2018)

 - Committee member, Graduate-led Action on Diversity and Equity (2018)

 **Contributions to the field**

 - Multiple articles for the *The Molecular Ecologist*, a field-specific news, literature and methods tutorial website (http://www.molecularecologist.com/)
-- Peer reviewer, *The Auk*, *Systematic Biology*, *Molecular Ecology*, *Evolution*, *Evolution Letters*, *The American Naturalist*, *Molecular Ecology Resources*, *Molecular Phylogenetics and Evolution*, *PeerJ*, *Axios Review*, *Ecological Applications*, *PLoS ONE*, *Conservation Genetics*, *Ecosphere*, *Heredity*, *Genes, Genomes, Genetics*,  *Proceedings of the Royal Society B*, *The Wilson Journal of Ornithology*, *Journal of Biogeography*, *Bulletin of the British Ornithologists' Club*, *Ecological Entomology*, *Emu*, *Ecology and Evolution*, *Journal of Caribbean Ornithology*, *Biology Letters*, *Revista de Biología Tropical*, *Biotropica*, Society of Systematic Biology Graduate Student Research Award

 - Scripts publicly available on GitHub (http://github.com/elinck)

 - Sequence data publicly available on GenBank / Dryad

+- Proposal reviewer for Society of Systematic Biology Graduate Student Research Award, National Science Foundation Division of Environmental Biology

+- Peer reviewer for *PNAS*, *Conservation Genetics*, *The Auk*, *Systematic Biology*, *Molecular Ecology*, *Evolution*, *Evolution Letters*, *The American Naturalist*, *Molecular Ecology Resources*, *Molecular Phylogenetics and Evolution*, *PeerJ*, *Axios Review*, *Ecological Applications*, *PLoS ONE*, *Ecosphere*, *Heredity*, *Genes, Genomes, Genetics*, *Proceedings of the Royal Society B*, *The Wilson Journal of Ornithology*, *Journal of Biogeography*, *Bulletin of the British Ornithologists' Club*, *Ecological Entomology*, *Emu*, *Ecology and Evolution*, *Journal of Caribbean Ornithology*, *Biology Letters*, *Revista de Biología Tropical*, *Biotropica*, *Journal of Thermal Biology*

 ## Society Membership
-- Elective Member: The American Ornithological Society
-- Member: The Society for the Study of Evolution, The American Society of Naturalists, The Society of Systematic Biologists
+The American Ornithological Society, The Society for the Study of Evolution, The American Society of Naturalists, The Society of Systematic Biologists, The Society for Conservation Biology

-## Graduate Committee
-J. Klicka; J. Hille Ris Lambers; R. Olmstead; L. Hauser